ANSWERS TO YOUR MOST PRESSING CONCERNS.

 - We invest thousands of dollars annually to keep our computer scanning equipment up to date with the most current information available, our technicians attend seminars to keep up to date in the latest technology and we have online access to technical forums and database information

 - We spend at a minimum, 30 minutes, on the initial evaluation so that we can give you an accurate diagnosis.
-The charge for the initial evaluation is $125.
+The charge for the initial evaluation depends on the amount of time required by the technician; it ranges between $75 - $150.
 The most expensive transmission repair is the one that you didn't need – let the transmission specialist at Circle D correctly diagnose your transmission issues.

 - Ask trusted family members, friends or co-workers for personal recommendations.

 - You should also look at reviews and business information online at sites such as The Better Business Bureau and Angie’s List.
 You can learn a lot about a company’s track record by taking the time to search their online reputation.